steven5chun/big2-portfolio-allocation/README.md

    - The Strategic Dilemma: Should I split my cards into a high-risk 5-card Straight and weak singles, or partition them into stable pairs and high-ranking control cards?
    - The Financial Equivalent: This maps perfectly to the Efficient Frontier in Modern Portfolio Theory (MPT).
 I learned how to balance aggressive, high-yield combinations against low-volatility preservation assets (like Aces and Twos) to maximize my structural "Sharpe Ratio" before the game even begins.

-3.  ***The Core Realization: Hand Arrangements = Asset Allocation***

-   I quickly discovered that static formulas are not enough.
-Big 2, like Wall Street, is a highly volatile, dynamic system where an individual's success depends heavily on the unpredictable, non-linear actions of other players.
-By running 10,000 rapid Monte Carlo rollouts, I learned how to model hidden variables (opponents' unseen cards) and simulate how macro factor shocks impact a fixed strategy over time.

 ## Core Takeaway

 This project did not yield a perfect, unbeatable card algorithm—because in systems dominated by human behavior, a perfect formula does not exist.
 The true value is the mastery of the methodology.
 I transitioned from a non-programmer to an analytical systems-thinker, proving that complex financial engineering concepts can be mastered by analyzing the rule-bound systems we interact with every day.

+I quickly discovered that static formulas are not enough.
+Big 2, like Wall Street, is a highly volatile, dynamic system where an individual's success depends heavily on the unpredictable, non-linear actions of other players.
+By running 10,000 rapid Monte Carlo rollouts, I learned how to model hidden variables (opponents' unseen cards) and simulate how macro factor shocks impact a fixed strategy over time.

 ## Background